11notes/docker-sabnzbd/project.md

-${{ content_synopsis }} This image will give you a rootless and lightweight Radarr installation.
-Radarr is a PVR for Usenet and BitTorrent users.
-It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
-It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
+${{ content_synopsis }} This image will give you a rootless and lightweight SABnzbd installation.
+SABnzbd is an Open Source Binary Newsreader written in Python.

 ${{ content_uvp }} Good question!
 All the other images on the market that do exactly the same don’t do or offer these options: